hiremav/spectre/README.md

 # Spectre

 **Spectre** is a Ruby gem that makes it easy to AI-enable your Ruby on Rails application.
-Currently, Spectre focuses on helping developers perform vector-based searches, generate embeddings, and manage multiple dynamic prompts — ideal for applications that require RAG (Retrieval-Augmented Generation) and dynamic prompts.
+Currently, Spectre focuses on helping developers generate embeddings, perform vector-based searches, and manage multiple dynamic prompts — ideal for applications that require RAG (Retrieval-Augmented Generation) and other dynamic prompts.

 ## Compatibility